Opening the confirmation email, I read it and hit forward to send to Carver.

-I open the confirmation email, forwarding it to Carver.
-We’re hiking Grand Canyon.
+We’re hiking the Grand Canyon!
 It’s time to research those trails.

 Much like googling symptoms when you’re not feeling well, it’s best to proceed with caution.
 I search “hiking Grand Canyon” and scroll through the results.
 The titles are disturbing.
 Top Ten Toughest Hikes in the World, Most Dangerous Hikes on Earth, and Death in the Canyon to name a few.

-Clicking on one article after another I wonder what the hell I’ve gotten myself into.
-It won’t be the last time.
+Clicking on one article after another I think about what the hell I’ve gotten myself into.
+It won’t be the last time I have this thought.
 One of the tamer warnings from Modern Hiker reads like this:

 Grand Canyon National Park rangers conduct a large volume of rescues each year due to lack of preparation, and part of the permit process includes education on the factors in the environment that are most likely to ruin your trip.
 Safety considerations include appropriate conditioning for a hike of this difficulty, understanding the hazards inherent in desert hiking, which includes dehydration, heat stroke, exposure, encounters with dangerous plants and animals, and hypothermia.
 Furthermore, it is important not to underestimate the mental challenges of hiking the Grand Canyon.
 All hiking within the canyon follows the maxim of “what goes down must come up.”

-Ummm…pretty serious stuff.
 Since a permit is included and automatically issued with a stay at Phantom Ranch, there won’t be any educational component of the process for us as mentioned above.
-On the plus side we have a year to learn and to prepare.
+On the plus side, we have a year to learn and to prepare.
 A year is a long time.
-We are smart, self reliant, strong women with a combined total hiking experience of zero.
+We are smart, self-reliant, strong women with a combined total hiking experience of zero.
 Zip.
 Nada.
 None.
+What could go wrong?

 The first comment goes like this: